b-brankovics/UNIX-for-bio/doc/unix_basics.md

 	- `wc`
 	- `man`
 2. Learned that Unix commands can have options that modify how they work
+2. Learned that Unix commands can have arguments that tell what to open, read or modify
 3. Learned a few shortcuts:
     - `~` Home directory of the user
 	- `.` This directory